 Fairfax, a Marin County town of 7500 people, is situated 20 miles northwest of San Francisco and is the gateway to Point Reyes National Seashore.
 Just north of Marin County is the world-renowned Napa-Sonoma wine region.

-Marin County’s many valleys and gentle slopes have lured bicyclists from bay to Pacific since the 19th century.
+Marin County’s many valleys and gentle slopes have lured bicyclists from the bay to the Pacific since the 19th century.
 High-wheel bicyclists scaled the heights of Mt.
 Tamalpais by 1884, when the first road to the top, Eldridge Grade, was completed.
 For decades ferries and railroads brought bicyclists from San Francisco and around the Bay Area for weekend club forays into Marin.
 The beauty of Marin has long attracted outdoor-minded people, and naturally they and their offspring have taken to the outdoors and bicycling.
 National interest in personal and environmental health in the late 1950s and the 1960s laid the groundwork for today’s dramatic growth in bicycle use across America.

 A seminal Marin County high school bike-racing league in the early 1970s introduced students to the bigger world of bicycling.
 Many participants became involved in the sport of cycling and in the bicycle business beyond their county.
 The mountain bike, the ubiquitous bicycle of today worldwide, the bike that put more Americans on bikes than at any time since the 1890s, has its roots in Marin.